ceph/ceph/doc/rados/api/librados-intro.rst

 you may create an I/O Context and begin reading and writing data.
 An I/O Context binds the connection to a specific pool.
 The user ID must have appropriate `CAPS`_ permissions to access the specified pool.
 For example, a user with read access but not write access will only be able to read data.
+I/O Context functionality includes:

 - Write/read data and extended attributes
 - List and iterate over objects and extended attributes